tum-esi/testbench/README.md

         - If dictionary attack finds suitable credentials OR credentials are given via config file, then safety tests are performed.

         - During safety testing, action are tested if they accept types that should not be optimally allowed.

-## To-Do

-In the order of priority, the following need to be implemented

-1. Simple Report Creation
-2. Event Testing (in order of priority)
-    1. Testing whether you can subscribe to events
-    2. Testing whether you can unsubscribe from events
-    3. Testing whether the JSON delivered by event match the JSON Schema
-3. Observable Property Testing: Need to define the objectives
-4. Coap and MQTT server